-The district has implemented programs to address the following mental health, behavioral health, and substance abuse concerns:
+The District has implemented programs to address the following mental health, behavioral health, and substance abuse concerns:

 - Mental health promotion and early intervention The Mental Health Intervention Team hosts an annual Mental Health Awareness Fair to promote mental health awareness and share resources on early intervention services.
-The Mental Health Intervention Team hosts monthly meetings and invites Community-Based Mental Health Providers to raise awareness about available mental health services in the community for students and their families. - Building skills to manage emotions, establish and maintain positive relationships, and engage in responsible decision-making; - Substance abuse prevention and intervention; Red Ribbon Week is utilized to raise awareness about substance abuse prevention and intervention services.
-The District Substance Abuse Counselor provides individual and group counseling; prevention and intervention services related to substance use.
-Galena Park I.S.D. works collaboratively with Community-Based Substance Abuse agencies to provide substance abuse education, prevention and intervention services to our students. - Suicide prevention, intervention, and postvention (interventions after a suicide in a community); Counselors present guidance lessons throughout the year to help prevent and intervene for students who may be experiencing suicidal ideation. eCourses are used to train campus level staff to recognize and detect signs of suicidal ideology. - Grief, trauma, and trauma-informed care; Kognito and eCourses are utilized to train campus level staff on strategies to help student cope with their feelings surrounding grief and trauma.
-Grief counseling is provided to students as needed through counselors, The Mental Health Intervention Team and contracted services.
-The Mental Health Intervention team and all district counselors have received training from Bo's Place. - · Positive behavior interventions and supports; - · Positive youth development; and - · Safe, supportive, and positive school climate.
+The Mental Health Intervention Team hosts monthly meetings and invites Community-Based Mental Health Providers to raise awareness about available mental health services in the community for students and their families. - Building skills to manage emotions, establish and maintain positive relationships, and engage in responsible decision-making; - Substance abuse prevention and intervention Red Ribbon Week is utilized to raise awareness about substance abuse prevention and intervention services.
+The District Substance Abuse Counselor provides individual and group counseling, prevention and intervention services related to substance use.
+Galena Park ISD works collaboratively with Community-Based Substance Abuse agencies to provide substance abuse education, prevention and intervention services to our students. - Suicide prevention, intervention, and postvention (interventions after a suicide in a community) - Counselors present guidance lessons throughout the year to help prevent and intervene for students who may be experiencing suicidal ideation. eCourses are used to train campus-level staff to recognize and detect signs of suicidal ideology. - Grief counseling is provided to students as needed through counselors, the Mental Health Intervention Team and contracted services. - · Positive behavior interventions and supports; - · Positive youth development; and - Safe, supportive, and positive school climate.

-If a student has been hospitalized or placed in residential treatment for a mental health condition or substance abuse, the district has procedures to support the student's return to school.
+If a student has been hospitalized or placed in residential treatment for a mental health condition or substance abuse, the District has procedures to support the student's return to school.
 Please contact the district's mental health liaison for further information.